vsupapo/BookNook/README.md

+# BookNook

-## BookNook
+## Description

-A Java console-based management application for book entries from the New York Times dataset.
+BookNook is a console-based Java application for managing book entries including those as seen on The New York Times Best Sellers.
-Json data is stored in a MongoDB NoSQL database, hosted in an AWS EC2 instance.
+JSON book data is stored in a MongoDB NoSQL database, hosted on an AWS EC2 instance.

-This application connects to the EC2 instance and provides the users with database management operations.
+This application uses the Java Mongo driver to connect to the EC2 instance and perform database management operations.

-Requirements:
+## Requirements:
 mongo-java-driver-3.8.1.jar